paxdotdev/docs/src/reference-native-rendering.md

 ### Clipping & Occlusion

-When an element is clipped, for example by placing it into a `Frame` element, each of the _native overlay_ and _canvas underlay_ layers are responsible for clipping, by separate mechanisms.
+When an element is clipped, for example by placing it into a `Frame` element, each of the _native overlay_ and _canvas underlay_ layers are responsible for doing their own clipping, by separate mechanisms.

 The native layer clips using an OS-specific clipping mechanism, for example `.clipped()` on macOS and `clip-path` on Web.

 The canvas layer also uses an OS-specific clipping mechanism, but at the GPU/drawing level.

-Note that further effort will be required to handle certain combinations of stacking, layering, and opacity.
-For example, as of Sept 2022, it is expected that a _partially transparent_ drawing element rendered logically on top of a native element will fully occlude the native element.
+As of Sept 2022, it is expected that there are missing corner cases surrounding occlusion and stacked transparency — more effort will be required to round these out.

 ### Accessibility & SEO